PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 08:35:16
+Last updated: 2024-04-05 08:35:49
-Random Quote: Sometimes, the cure is a little taste of the disease.
-The difference between medicine and poison sometimes is only dosage. - Arthur Harrow
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus